-“She probably is that way to all her customers.”
-Ikenna said, shooing the idea away.
+“She probably acts that way with all her customers.”
+Ikenna said, shooing the idea away a little too quickly.

 “I doubt it.
 She looked at you even when she was speaking to me, and she was really out to impress.
 At some point, I wanted to tell her there was only one ‘r’ in ‘sir’.”

 Ikenna’s eyes widened in amusement.
 “You noticed that too?”